 Porzellanikon in Selb is located in a former Rosenthal factory.
 Restored to its original condition as an industrial monument the site is today home to three museum departments concerning porcelain production, technical ceramics, social history of the porcelain workers, and the design history of Rosenthal company.
 The former porcelain factory with its historical facilities is the perfect place to experience the history of the manufacture of porcelain, its technology, and working conditions as well as all the social aspects of the lives of the porcelain workers.
 Modern multimedia equipment is used to give a real idea of what working and living in the porcelain industry of the day was like.
 The department devoted to the Rosenthal design history presents the product range of the Rosenthal company and is a whole host of classical pieces from the firm's 125 years of history.
 It reveals a mix of art, design, and lifestyle for which Rosenthal has been renowned over several decades.
 The department dedicated to technical ceramics brings to light things which mostly remain concealed from view: in mechatronics, space travel, high tech, and medicine.

 Located in the Villa former owned by C. M. Hutschenreuther, the founder of north-east Bavaria's first porcelain factory, and a modern extension Porzellanikon in Hohenberg a. d.
 Eger is presenting on 2000 m2 German Porcelain of the 19th and 20th century.
 The presentation demonstrates the shift in value in lively domestic scenes where entire social contexts and atmospheres can be glimpsed.
 Besides Porzellanikon is a confident partner for others.
 It successfully implemented with associates from all over Europe projects such as People and Potteries.
 It is part of the European Route of Ceramics, the Urban Network for Innovation in Ceramics, Porcelain Route international, and a key point on the European Route of Industrial Heritage.
-1 Demonstration Hollow-ware casting, Porzellanikon, Selb 2 Museum for Technical Ceramics, Porzellanikon, Selb 3 Rosenthal Museum, Porzellanikon, Selb 4 German Porcelain Museum, Porzellanikon, Hohenberg a. d.
+1 Demonstration Hollow-ware casting, Porzellanikon, Selb 2 Museum, for Technical Ceramics, Porzellanikon, Selb 3 Rosenthal Museum, Porzellanikon, Selb 4 German Porcelain Museum, Porzellanikon, Hohenberg a. d.
 Eger 5 Pile of cups and saucers, German Porcelain Museum, Porzellanikon, Hohenberg a. d.
-Eger environmental aspects.
-Its international partners and collaborators give students a multitude of opportunities to foster mobility and intercultural exchange.
-To engage with themes and develop ideas, students are offered a broad range of courses in theory as well as opportunities to do practical and project-oriented work.
-This interdisciplinary approach is supported by schools, 13 workshops and studios.
-Exchange of ideas between disciplines is encouraged.
-It enables them to develop the ability to think across boundaries, to take responsibility for contemporary problems, to cooperate with a diversity of social groups.
+Eger principles of art and design.
+To engage with themes and develop ideas, students are offered a broad range of courses in theory as well as opportunities to do practical as well as project-oriented work.
+This unparalleled interdisciplinary approach is supported by the school's thirteen workshops and studios.
+The exchange of ideas between the different disciplines is encouraged and supported all the way to the point when students finish their degrees.
+It enables them to develop the ability to think across boundaries, to take responsibility for contemporary problems, and to cooperate with a diversity of social groups.
 These overarching goals and the exposure to working with concrete problems provide students with unique challenges and promote imagination, creativity, and social responsibility.
+Because of its network of international partners and collaborators, the Berlin Weissensee School of Art can offer a multitude of opportunities for students to be mobile and participate in intercultural exchanges.
+The global approach is evident in the high number of international students on the campus.